-What’s Going on in NYC in May
+What’s Happening in NYC in May

 Slowly rising temperatures and increasingly long stretches of sunlight make late spring an excellent time to explore New York City.
 From your roost at Refinery Hotel, you’ll be poised to experience the greatest New York City events happening in May — a blissful season in the Big Apple before the arrival of summer’s crowds and sticky hot weather.